starkatt/Cocksmithing/cocksmithing.md

 Also, spread a "wing" of plasti-paste far enough out along the base so that it will be able to span the mouth of a bucket for the final casting step.
 This is where it becomes helpful to have previously made corresponding indicator marks on the base surface.

-As the plasti-paste starts to cure, scrape along the edges of the application to create a clean and sharp perimeter.
+As the plasti-paste starts to cure, scrape along the edges of the application to create a clean and distinct perimeter.
 This isn't *entirely* necessary, but makes the support shell more professional.

 ![Side A of the support shell](images/CrushDepthSupportShellA.jpg)